emmacadavra/ci-portfolio1-spc/README.md

 ### **Section Three**

 Section Three appears visually different from Sections One and Two, again to keep the user visually engaged.
 It features a fixed background image of a sheet music booklet, which is relevant to the choir's activities, and also subtle enough not to interfere with the foreground.
-The decision to keep the image in a fixed position was the result of testing the website's responsive design, particularly on mobile, which is mentioned in the Testing section of this README.
+The decision to keep the image in a fixed position was the result of testing the website's responsive design, particularly on mobile.

 #### **SPC Logo**